 You will have to seek out a car insurance company that specializes in ATV insurance, or find a different branch in your current insurance provider company that deals with recreational vehicle insurance.

 Here is an array of covers you should consider before purchasing an ATV:

-- Comprehensive & Collision – this cover will assist in helping you if your ATV gets into a collision with another ATV or motorized vehicle, as well as if you run into a building or immovable object.
-As in standard car insurance coverage, this comprehensive element of the policy helps you with any incidents, no matter who is at fault, in regards to damage to your ATV other than collision.
+- Comprehensive & Collision – Collision coverage will assist in helping you if your ATV is in a collision with another ATV or motorized vehicle.
+The comprehensive element of the policy helps you with any incidents no matter who is at fault.

 Is car insurance for an ATV expensive?

 In general, insurance for your off-road vehicle isn’t expensive.
 Part of the reason is that it is unusual for an off-road vehicle to cost as much as a car.

 What’s more, the expectation is that you won’t be driving your off-road vehicle all of the time, which reduces your costs.